 The Sensory Hub is one of the few multisensory environments open to the public.
 With the increasing pace of life in this day and age and increasing amounts of anxiety and depression, the MSE is helpful for anyone in our community whether you have a diagnosis or not!

-The sensory Hub also employs Occupational Therapists, and art therapists who work from a "sensory perspective" in addition to Allied Health Assistants.
+The sensory Hub also employs Occupational Therapists, who work from a "sensory perspective" in addition to Therapy Assistants.
 All work both within a persons home and in the Sensory Hub.